zachgardner/amazon-eks-example-for-stateful-java-service/README.md

-# Java Service on EKS Example
+# Python Microservices EKS Example with Amazon ElastiCache

-This repository aims to show how a stateful Java Service can be deployed on EKS.
-To still being able to scale the service Amazon ElastiCache is used to persist the state at a central place.
+This repository aims to show how a stateful Python microservices can be deployed, and communicate on EKS.
+These example show Redis being used to model microservices architectures.

-Remarks:
-The Java code bases from this Java Blog https://www.javainuse.com/spring/springboot_session_redis.
-The code in this repo has added functionalities and customizations to make it run in a container environment working with Amazon ElastiCache Redis.
-Thanks for the contribution of the before mentioned blogger.

 **Be aware that the deployment is not covered by the AWS free tier.
 Please use the [AWS pricing calculator](https://calculator.aws/#/estimate) to an estimation beforehand**